rasabi42/nps-retention-analysis/README.md

 ## Key Takeaway

-Multi-category users — particularly those engaging with TV/Movies and Books together — were significantly more likely to be Promoters and showed higher long-term engagement.
+Multi-category users, particularly those engaging with TV/Movies and Books together, were significantly more likely to be Promoters and showed higher long-term engagement.
 The NPS decline between 2021 and 2025 was partly **compositional**: the growing ProductB segment had a lower baseline Promoter rate (24%) than ProductA users (34%), rather than reflecting deteriorating experience among existing users.

 **Decision:** Multi-category ProductBs were retained as the primary format based on these findings.